The Ultimate Guide To Paid Search On Google Ads For Managed Service Providers

 Hiring An Account Manager To Run Paid Search Campaigns For Your MSP

 Managing a Google Ads account takes a lot of time.
 Smaller budget accounts often perform much better without using automation.
 Automation is more effective when a pipeline is already established and there is sufficient conversion volume flowing through the account.
-In many cases MSPs are going to be better off using manual bidding strategies.
-Manual bidding strategies need a lot more maintenance work to ensure that bids are adjusted properly to both deliver the ad campaign, and have it bring in leads.
+In many cases, MSPs are going to be better off using manual bidding strategies.
+Manual bidding strategies need a lot more maintenance work to ensure that bids are adjusted properly to both deliver the ad campaign and have it bring in leads.

 Running a manual campaign also requires a lot of expertise and practice.
 Realistically this is just something a lot of MSPs don’t have in-house.
-A lot of in-house marketing managers are going to be more concerned with planning events, hosting webinars, posting on social media, and taking care of more traditional marketing activities and not focusing on the more technical aspects of managing paid search campaigns.
+A lot of in-house marketing managers are going to be more concerned with planning events, hosting webinars, posting on social media, taking care of more traditional marketing activities, and not focusing on the more technical aspects of managing paid search campaigns.

-Hiring an account manager to tune your accounts is often a far more sensible choice that will save you money and save you time in the long run when compared to attempting a do it yourself approach.
+Hiring an account manager to tune your accounts is often a far more sensible choice that will save you money and save you time in the long run when compared to attempting a do-it-yourself approach.
 However, if you want to go with the DIY approach, we’ve put together the following information below to help you work through the process.